microluxe20/microluxe20/src/markdown/microluxe20_handbook.md

 ### Common Active Items:

 **Staves:** The main tool of a spellcaster, the staff is a focus used to harness magical energy.
 Spellcasters usually require a staff to cast a spell.
 Staves may also contain one or more spells that the caster would not normally have access to; these spells can only be cast while wielding the staff.
+Spellcasters can create these at 9th level.

 **Rods:** Usually employed for easier metamagic, rods may contain a single spell or magical effect.
 This spell can be cast by anyone for the appropriate HP cost, but non-spellcasting characters do so at +2 or more to the difficulty.
 Rods with a metamagic effect may be used in tandem with staves when casting a spell.
+Spellcasters can create these at 5th level.

 **Wands:** Sometimes described as "magic-in-a-bottle", a wand contains a combination of a single spell and a set amount of charges.
 While there are charges left, any character may use the wand to cast the contained spell at the expense of a charge.
 Wands can be recharged, but usually require a significant HP cost for each charge.
+Spellcasters can create these at 5th level.

 **Potions:** A single-use magical item, potions are a bottled magical liquid.
 When consumed, a potion confers a magical effect on the character that drank it.
+Spellcasters can create these at 3rd level.

 **Scrolls:** Scrolls are small sheets of parchment that allow any character to cast a single spell simply by saying the text out loud.
 Reading the Scroll does not require a character to understand the language it is written in, and completely destroys the scroll.
 Spellcasters may use Read Magic to decipher a scroll without casting (and destroying) it.
+Spellcasters can create these at 1st level.

 ### Common Passive Items:

 **Amulets, Charms, Rings, etc:** Various items of jewelery may be enchanted to provide a magical effect.
 Most items of this sort provide a bonus to a stat or skill, but more spectacular effects are possible.
+Spellcasters can create these at 3rd level.

 **Armor and Weapons:** Enchanted armor and weapons are usually the mark of a wealthy adventurer or noble, and usually provide some form of passive effect, ranging from a simple 'torchlight' effect to damage reduction, elemental resistances or bonuses, and more.
+Spellcasters can create Armor at 7th level, and Weapons at 9th level.

 ### Creating Magic Items

 The process to enchant an item with a magical effect differs slightly from item to item (and at the Gamemaster's discretion) but they all follow a similar pattern in their creation.
 Most enchantments will require access to special tools of some kind - potions will require a cauldron and beakers, wands and rods require tools to carve the magical trace-work into their surface, and jewelery requires fine tools to shape the item and socket gems into their proper places.

 To begin the process, the player needs to have the base form of the item and purchase materials to perform the enchantment, and the spellcaster performing the enchantment must know the spell or use a scroll with the wanted spell.
 All materials used in the process are consumed, as well as any scrolls used as a source.
+The cost of materials used to create a magical item is usually equal to 1/2 the HP cost of the enchantment process, in gold pieces.
+Thus, a 1 HP spell would cost 5 gp in materials.

 The enchantment process will require a spellcaster to infuse the item with HP equal to 10 times the cost of the spell or effect being enchanted with.
 A spellcaster takes a full hour to infuse 5 HP into an item, and the character cannot regain HP lost until taking a long rest.
 Only one spellcaster may infuse an item at a time.

-When creating a scroll, the infusion cost is reduced to 5 times the HP cost of the spell being written down.
+When creating a scroll, the infusion cost is reduced to 3 times the HP cost of the spell being written down.

 When creating an item with magical charges, the maximum number of charges the item can hold is determined by rolling 1d20 + Level.
-Each charge requires 5 times the HP cost of the spell, but the item may be recharged at any point.
+Each charge requires 3 times the HP cost of the spell, but the item may be recharged at any point.

 When the infusion process is finished, the character rolls MIND+Knowledge, and the result of the roll determines the effectiveness of the enchantment.